justinli0423/Tractor/README.md

   - custom backgrounds? way way later
   - load svgs before game starts to avoid render delay

+  - auto emit done bid
+    - when no cards can be used to bid
+    - when no cards can override the current bid

 ### Backend:
   - seperate bidding and playing
     - create bidding class